pauloamgomes/contentful-simple-reference-field/README.md

 ## Limitations

-Not completely a limitation, as the purpose is to use the widget when referencing a content model that has only a few entries.
+Number of displayed entries.
+However that's not completely a limitation, as the purpose is to use the widget when referencing a content model that has only a few entries.

 ## Copyright and license